 -Red light mode

-–GoTenna: This device pairs with your smartphone via Bluetooth and allows you to communicate by text message and GPS location to others without cell signal.
+GoTenna: This device pairs with your smartphone via Bluetooth and allows you to communicate by text message and GPS location to others without a cell signal.
 It also allows you to download maps to any country and use GPS without service.
-This is a must have for going off grid. ($149/set of 2)
+This is a must have for going off the grid. ($149/set of 2)

 Other Items to Consider

-–Emergency Blanket: retains body heat in emergency cold conditions and can also help prevent post-accident shock. ($3.95)
+Emergency Blanket: This helps retain body heat in emergency cold conditions and can also help prevent post-accident shock. ($5)

-–Zippo Hand Warmer: If you’re going to be somewhere cold it wouldn’t hurt to purchase one of these flameless hand warmers, available in a 6 hr or 12 hr option. ($10.25)
+Zippo Hand Warmer: If you’re going to be somewhere cold it wouldn’t hurt to purchase one of these flameless hand warmers, available in a 6 hr or 12 hr option. ($13)